 She is a pianist specialized in contemporary music, although she plays all types of classical music – especially music from the early 1900s, as soloist and in ensembles.
-In the last few years she met and worked with composers like Helmut Lachenmann, Beat Furrer, Simon Steen Andersen, Frederic Rzewski, Vinko Globokar, Wolfgang Rihm, Sofia Gubaidulina, Jennifer Walshe and Francesco Filidei.
+In the last few years she met and worked with composers like Helmut Lachenmann, Beat Furrer, Simon Steen Andersen, Frederic Rzewski, Vinko Globokar, Wolfgang Rihm, Sofia Gubaidulina, Jennifer Walshe, Francesco Filidei and Filippo Perocco.

 She gives recitals as soloist and with ensemble.

 In 2018 she recorded for the label L&C, EmaVinci “Toccata” by Francesco Filidei and six “Preludi” by Filippo Perocco, moreover she recorded togheter with the soprano Letizia Dei “Seven Sonnets of Michelangelo” op.22 and “Cabaret songs” by Britten.

 In 2017 she was invited at the International Edison Denisov.
 Symposium on Contemporary Music in Tomsk, Russia.
 She was guest in the Season Rondò 2016 in Milano where she played Stockhausen XII Klavierstueck.
 Since 2015 she collaborates with Ensemble Montaigne, with whom she played among others Chiffre 1 for piano and ensemble by Wolfgang Rihm, Triple Duo by Elliot Carter and Femme et oiseaux by Edison Denisov.
 In 2015 she played Mozart Concerto K 413 with Orchestra Toscana Classica.